jvgeee/WDI-Lesson-Notes/README.md

-WDI LDN12 Lesson Notes & Completed Examples
+WDI MELB2 Lesson Notes & Completed Examples
 ===========================================

-If you want to edit something in one of the notes, please create a comment and/or create a pull request.
+All of these come from our friends in London campus who did the last curriculum (which lead with Ruby instead of Javascript).

+Use as a great refresher and to help consolidate your learning so far!